-We jumped in a TukTuk that we hailed as we walked down there street and pulled up outside a bridge lit up with neon lights.
+We jumped in a TukTuk that we hailed as we walked down the street and pulled up outside a bridge lit up with neon lights.

-We crossed the bridge into the night market and wandered down alleys lined with shops both sides.
-Unfortunately, it was not in it’s full glory as we went during a national holiday and not every stall was open, but fantastic nonetheless.
-You can find everything here, bright patterned trousers in every colour, headphones, speakers and laser pens, handmade jewellery, candles in the shape of exotic flowers and hundreds of different scented incense sticks, paintings and carvings or apparently one of the best manicures in town.
+We crossed the bridge into the night market and wandered down alleys lined with shops.
+Brightly patterned trousers in every colour, headphones, speakers and laser pens, handmade jewellery, candles in the shape of exotic flowers and hundreds of different scented incense sticks were laid out top browse.

 I wouldn’t wish this upon any body!
-I apologise to TinTin’s, as by the time I had left your aloe vera plant only had two leaves left on it!
+I apologise to TinTin’s Hostel, as by the time I had left your aloe vera plant only had two leaves left on it!

 One of the guys (old eclectic R) staying at the hostel had his 76th birthday while we were there.
-We headed into Pub Street and started off at Red Piano where we had a few beers and listened to a fantastic live band who played on request just about any song you could think of.
+We headed into Pub Street and started off at Red Piano where we had a few beers and listened to a fantastic live band, we then headed to a Beatles themed bar called Yellow Submarine.